 Vector Calculus: Scalar and vector fields, gradient, divergence, curl, line integrals, surface integrals, Green, Stokes and Gauss theorems.

-Group Theory: Groups, subgroups, Abelian groups, non-Abelian groups, cyclic groups, permutation groups, normal subgroups, Lagrange’s Theorem for finite groups, group homomorphisms and basic concepts of quotient groups.
+Group Theory: Groups, subgroups, Abelian groups, non-Abelian groups, cyclic groups, permutation groups, normal subgroups, Lagrange’s Theorem for finite groups, group homomorphism, and basic concepts of quotient groups.

-If students have any query regarding IIT JAM Syllabus 2024, they can ask us by commenting below.
+If students have any queries regarding IIT JAM Syllabus 2025, they can ask us by commenting below.
+Our team is available for you on a priority basis.

 i mean i have to prepare for all the 7 subjects?